delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 4 | Goal found

 Note: this type of table is called a trace table.
 It shows the values and names of all variables in the algorithm every single time the algorithm / loop is run until the algorithm finishes.

+Essentially you are sequentially counting up every single item in an list until you find your goal (if it exists in the list).

 In the *worst case scenario* the number we are looking at is either not in the list or at the very end, so in time complexity this is O(N).